Text Adventure Development System: History

 The original TADS 1 was released by High Energy Software as shareware in 1988, and was followed by TADS 2 not long after.
 From the late 1980s to early 1990s, free development tools such as TADS and Inform enabled amateur communities to create interactive fiction.
 In the mid-1990s, TADS was a top development tool for interactive fiction.
 At the time, it was a more improved tool for parsing and world building than existing systems like AGT (Adventure Game Toolkit).

 TADS 2 syntax is based on C, with bits of Pascal.
 TADS 2 has been maintained and updated at regular intervals by its creator, Michael J. Roberts, even after it became freeware in July 1996.
 Graham Nelson, creator of Inform, describes Inform and TADS as the "only two systems... widely used" in the last half of the 1990s, and TADS has been called "The second most commonly used IF programming language today".
 Multimedia TADS, introduced in 1998, allows games to display graphics, animation and play sounds, if the platform supports it.

 In 2006, TADS received a major overhaul with the release of TADS 3, which is a complete rewrite of the TADS engine, only retaining the platform-dependent code to ease porting.
 TADS 3 uses a language with a syntax that resembles C++ and Java.
 It has many new features, such as efficient dynamic objects (with automatic garbage collection), structured exceptions, native UTF-8 strings, and many useful function classes.

-The TADS 3 compiler and interpreter have been ported to the DOS, Macintosh and Unix platforms.
-Several TADS 3 games have been released.
+TADS 3 has been ported to MS-DOS, Mac, and Unix.